sahilzalte/365-DAYS-365-CODES/README.md

    - **Day 236**: Designed the `OurWork` component for the website and created a proper UI supporting both dark and light themes.
    - **Day 237**: Today we added basic UI improvements using `Tailwind` classes with a `blur` effect.
    - **Day 238**: Today we added `dynamic work` cards to `OurWork` component.
-   - **Day 239**: Today we Created Teams section and added it to homepage.
+   - **Day 239**: Today we created Teams section and added it to homepage.
+   - **Day 240**: Today we created the Contact section with a form, added toast notifications, and integrated it into the homepage.